jldimond/Coral-CpG-ratio-MS/README.md

 The workflow for each species starts with jupyter notebooks ending with the suffix "_blast_anno.ipynb", which performs a blast annotation of the transcriptome and provides instructions for further annotation with GOSlim terms.
 Next, CpG O/E analysis is carried out in jupyter notebooks with the suffix "_CpG_ratio.ipynb".
 The remainder of analyses are conducted in R using the following scripts:

--CpG_Density.R - Plots and compares mixture models for CpG O/E data.
+- CpG_Density.R: Plots and compares mixture models for CpG O/E data.
--CpG_GOslim.R - Deals with reading in a tab delimited file containing CpGo/e and GOSlim information.
+- CpG_GOslim.R: Deals with reading in a tab delimited file containing CpGo/e and GOSlim information.
 The script performs Fisher's exact tests and plots various types of figures.
 Note that some files are derived from analyses created in CpG_Density.R, so that script should be run prior to and alongside this one.
--CpG_deg.R - Evaluates differentiallly expressed genes in Acropora hyacinthus, A. millepora, and A. palmata.
+- CpG_deg.R: Evaluates differentiallly expressed genes in Acropora hyacinthus, A. millepora, and A. palmata.
--Expression.R - Analyzes gene expression vs. CpG O/E.
+-Expression.R: Analyzes gene expression vs. CpG O/E.

 ---